Incident intelligence

 Yes.
 Incidents can route into included resolution playbooks, custom automation workflows, or technician investigation depending on confidence, risk, approval policy, and verification requirements.

-See what is spreading before users open tickets.
+See what is spreading before users flood the queue.